 Some languages are better for specific tasks than others.
 Many industries rely on a particular class of languages because they offer the best tools for their needs.
 And in some cases, you may need multiple languages to accomplish an organization’s goals.

-New programming languages usually come when a developer is trying to accomplish a goal and finds that the existing programming languages don’t fit their needs.
-Programming languages are “specialties” within the world of development, and each has a different learning curve and purpose.
+New programming languages usually come when a developer tries to accomplish a goal and finds that the existing programming languages don’t fit their needs.
+Programming languages are “specialties” within the development world, each with a different learning curve and purpose.

 Also Read: 9 Best Free Online YAML Editor Websites

 There are many programming languages, but they are more broadly split into “low-level” and “high-level” languages.
 This means the language is either closer to machine code or human language.

 Low-level languages are complex for humans to learn.
 They’re closer to the machine’s range of understanding, though still more straightforward to understand than binary.

 The advantage of low-level languages is that computers can process them faster, offering excellent precision.
 However, low-level languages are rarely used, as this level of speed and precision isn’t necessary for most tasks.

 High-level languages are more accessible for coders to understand.
 They often use English words for commands, making them more intuitive for humans and easier to learn.
 However, there is a greater separation between the machine and written codes.

 High-level languages may lack the speed of low-level languages but are sufficient for most tasks a programmer wants the computer to perform.